Only cruelty keeps tigers in tourist attractions

 Right now, tigers in entertainment venues are suffering horrific cruelty, at risk of illegal trafficking and being bred for profit.

 They urgently need your help to stamp out the abuse.
-Please donate today.
+Please donate today to help save tigers and animals around the world in need.

-$10 a month could help to educate tourists and lobby tour operators to stop selling tickets to cruel tiger attractions
+$10 could help to educate tourists and lobby tour operators to stop selling tickets to cruel tiger attractions

-$30 a month could protect tigers from being threatened, and help to re-train people to find new ways of living without abusing wild animals
+$30 could protect tigers from being threatened, and help to re-train people to find new ways of living without abusing wild animals

 Where your money goes